 Follow us on Twitter for all kinds of inspiration and Polesden news.

 Keep up with what's on at Polesden Lacey.
 Follow us on Facebook.

-We welcome dogs in a large area of the gardens and Mrs Greville who owned Polesden was a bit of a dog lover too.
+We welcome dogs in a large area of the gardens and on the wider estate.
+Why not pick up a dog walkers leaflet from Visitor Reception.